Conditional Formatting in Excel VBA

 Sub formatting() Dim rng As Range Dim condition1 As FormatCondition, condition2 As FormatCondition Set rng = Range("B2", "B11") rng.FormatConditions.Delete End Sub

 - Now define and set the criteria for each conditional format, using ‘FormatConditions.Add’ :

 Sub formatting() Dim rng As Range Dim condition1 As FormatCondition, condition2 As FormatCondition Set rng = Range("B2", "B11") rng.FormatConditions.Delete Set condition1 = rng.FormatConditions.Add(xlCellValue, xlGreater, "=80") Set condition2 = rng.FormatConditions.Add(xlCellValue, xlLess, "=50") End Sub

 - Define and set the format to be applied for each condition

-Copy and paste this below code into your VBA module.
+Copy and paste this code into your VBA class module.